 But there are enormous differences between us and them as well.
 Most of us have never gone into the woods to trim a tree with an 800 round-per-minute AR-10 assault rifle like the one Bobby gives Tony.
 And our collection of family anecdotes don’t include the one about Dad shooting a bullet through Mom’s beehive hairdo.
 (It is such a vivid anecdote, I can see almost exactly how it would look as a grainy Super-8 home movie.)
 It is during a game of Monopoly that the uniqueness of the Soprano family truly comes to light.
 Bobby takes exception at a particularly nasty insult directed at Janice.
 “You Sopranos, you go too far,” he exclaims.
 When Tony sings a very loose (and dirty) cover of The Drifters’ “Under the Boardwalk,” all hell breaks loose.
 Tony and Bobby grapple and swing at each other.
 Bodies get thrown around the room.
 Carmela takes a hard fall.
 Furniture shatters.
 (It’s a brutal and realistic fight-scene.
 Steve Schirripa actually did bust Gandolfini’s nose here with a miscalculated head-butt.)
 While it’s true that many of the scenes that play out in SopranoWorld houses usually have a lot in common with what goes on in our own houses in the real world, rarely do our own houses (or game pieces) get soaked in the same quantity of blood:

 Tony can’t stand that he got outmuscled by Bobby.
 He takes pride in his physical strength—we saw him grin at himself in the mirror after taking down Perry Annunziata (“Muscles Marinara”) last year.
 Tony is getting older (the plot-point of his birthday celebration emphasizes this point), and with age comes weakness.
-But this is a difficult thing for him to admit so he tries to convince himself that Bobby didn’t fight fair.
-And so everyone is left wondering if Tony is going to seek vengeance and what form such vengeance might take.
+But this is a difficult thing for him to admit, so he tries to convince himself that Bobby didn’t fight fair.
+That leaves everyone wondering if Tony is going to seek vengeance, and what form such vengeance might take.

 As Tony and Bobby drive ostensibly to a business meeting, it seems very possible that this might be the end of the road for Bacala.
 (When Bobby says that he “should’ve taken a leak before we left,” it is more than the typically banal comment of the sort that Carmela had made earlier in the hour—we get the sense that Bobby, anxious about his fate, is trying not to piss his pants.)
 Chase’s camera captures some images of trees as the two men turn off the main road, perhaps recalling the tree-imagery we saw as Silvio drove Adriana to her ultimate fate in “Long Term Parking.”